zvonler-sfw/dpdk/drivers/net/cxi/devplan.md

  * ☑ Send UDP packets with cxi_udp_gen using libcxi API
  * ☑ Receive UDP packets with cxi_udp_gen using libcxi API
+ * ☑ Receive UDP packets on multiple threads with RSS
  * ☐ Send UDP packets with testpmd and DPDK CXI driver
  * ☐ Receive UDP packets with testpmd and DPDK CXI driver